BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 Based on this approach we are able to call "high confident" expressed genes at population level (all genes at the right of the threshold ratio cut-off) and "low confident" expressed genes (all genes between the density cut-off and threshold ratio cut-off).

-At the population level a `Sum_Calls file` is exported for each cell-type population, as well as, the plot with cut-offs.
+At the population level a `Sum_Calls` file is exported for each cell-type population, as well as, the graphic plot with referent cut-offs.
-In a global way a `Stats_SumFile.tsv` is exported as well as the plot about all cells and species present in the annotation file, as represented below.
+In order to summarize all information from all different cell types, experiments and species a `Stats_SumFile.tsv` file is exported collecting all important information, as well as, the graphic plots of all cells and species present in the annotation file, as represented below.

 ![Boxplot](img/SumCalls_allinfo.png)